 Do you have black mold in your toilet?
 Not to worry, here is a super-easy way to get rid of black mold in your toilet without chemicals (or if you prefer chemicals, we have that information too).
-Own a home for long enough, and you are likely to find black mold in your toilet.
+Own a home long enough, and you will likely find black mold in your toilet.

 Let’s call this as it is… it’s pretty gross.
-No one wants to have mold.
+No one wants to have mold growth in their toilet.
 It doesn’t look good.
 It’s embarrassing when you have guests over, and your toilet might look like a horror movie.

 Most importantly, mold can be a hazard to your health, and prolonged mold exposure can cause illnesses.
-So, it’s best to get rid of the black mold in the toilet bowl as quickly as possible.
+So, it’s best to get rid of all the mold in the toilet bowl as quickly as possible.

-This article will cover exactly what you need to do to get rid of the mold.
-It will also provide you with some natural solutions and cleaning tips on how to prevent black mold in a toilet in the future.
+This article will cover exactly what you need to do to remove mold.
+It will also provide you with some natural solutions and cleaning tips on preventing black mold in a toilet.

 What causes black mold in a toilet bowl?

 First, we need to understand that mold is a fungus.
 Mold and mildew thrive in dark and humid areas (in this case, your toilet bowl and tank).
 Black mold can be found in your toilet bowl or tank when you have been away for even a few short days on vacation.
-It can also happen if there has been waste left in the bowl for a while.
+It can also happen if waste is left in the bowl for a while.

-Since humidity and dark places are where mold thrives, your toilet bowl and tank are a prime breeding ground for it.
-Bathrooms are generally a big mold spot if you don’t have proper ventilation.
-It is common to see this type of mold when you are cleaning a hoarder’s house in our experience.
+Since mold thrives in humidity and dark places, your toilet bowl and tank are a prime breeding ground for it.
+Bathrooms are generally a big mold spot if they don’t have proper ventilation.
+It is common to see this type of mold when cleaning a hoarder’s house, in our experience.